If I signup, when does the course start?

 When do most people watch the Leading Edge videos?
 Should I expect them to do it during work hours?

 There is no right or wrong answer here.
-Most practices would find it useful to set aside some time once each month to sit down as a team, watch the video together and then debrief it.
+Most practices would find it useful to set aside some time each month to sit down as a team, watch the video together and then debrief it.
 However, if team members want to watch it in their own time, no harm done.

 Do you have to complete Leading Edge in a set sequence?

 There are some videos that have a Part 1 and Part 2, and obviously their sequence is more important.
-As for the others, no. There is no requirement watch them other than as they are sent to participant’s inbox each Monday.
+As for the others, no. There is no requirement to watch them other than as they are sent to participant’s inbox each Monday.

 I’m already doing Lincoln’s Lead to Succeed Program or my veterinarians have already done Lincoln’s Chrysalis program, is Leading Edge still applicable to them?